isellsoap/css-sass-style-guide/README.md

 ### Declaration order

-**Alphabetize declarations.** Put declarations in alphabetical order in order to achieve consistent code in a way that is easy to remember and maintain.
+Put declarations in alphabetical order in order to achieve consistent code in a way that is easy to remember and maintain.
 Ignore vendor-specific prefixes for sorting purposes.
 However, multiple vendor-specific prefixes for a certain CSS property should be kept sorted (e.g. `-moz` prefix comes before `-webkit`).

 ```css
 /* Not recommended */